gKaustubh13/WallPix/README.md

 ## Features ✨

-- Browse wallpapers across 10+ categories (Sports, Nature, Cars, Animals, etc.)
+- Browse wallpapers by using the Search feature
 - High-quality images from Pexels API
 - Smooth animations and infinite scroll
 - Photo details with photographer credits
 - Interactive zoom & pan functionality
-- Download wallpapers to device
+- Download wallpapers to the device
 - Dark theme with Material Design
+- Used pagination, debouncing, and throttling

 ## Architecture 🏗️